OctavioSardi/nt/README.md

 ## Usage

+Make sure that `nt` is executable.
+In Linux you can run `chmod +x nt` inside the repo to achieve that.

-Simply run `nt` in your shell and it will prompt a form that will eventually create a task.
+After that, simply run `nt` in your shell and it will prompt a form that will eventually create a task.

 If you want to omit a certain field (like my own UDAs `estimate` and `brainpower`) you can simply press enter without any value so that field is empty.